DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (iv) Printed or electronic media.

-documentation of proof of completion of training.
-If audited by the department, an
+proof of completion of training.
+If audited by the department, the individual shall provide

 (a) Proof of completion certificate issued by the training provider that includes the